Mc-Zen/quill/src/tequila-impl.typ

   /// -> auto | int
   n,

-  /// - x (int): Determines at which column the QFT routine will be placed in the circuit.
+  /// Determines at which column the QFT routine will be placed in the circuit.
   /// -> int
   x: 1,

-  /// - y (int): Determines at which row the QFT routine will be placed in the circuit.
+  /// Determines at which row the QFT routine will be placed in the circuit.
   /// -> int
   y: 0